Writers Guild of America West

+The WGAW and the Writers Guild of America, East (WGAE), though independent entities, jointly brand themselves together as the Writers Guild of America (WGA), and cooperate on activities such as launching coordinated strike actions and administering the Writers Guild of America Awards.
+The WGAE is an affiliate of the International Affiliation of Writers Guilds.

 Governance

-The WGAw is governed by its membership.
+The WGAW is governed by its membership.
 Elections for a board of directors are held annually by secret mail-in ballot.
 Half of the board is elected each year to a two-year term of office, and a board member may not serve more than four consecutive terms.
 In 2022 the officers are: